enchant97/enchantedcode-theme-new/README.md

 # Enchanted-Code Theme
 The official Enchanted-Code jekyll theme.
 Inspired from the Minima theme.
 Designed to be uncluttered and optimised for modern web-browsers.

+## This Project Is **EOL**
+What Does This Mean?
+- No more updates
+- This repo will be archived
+- No more demo site

+Why?
+- I have moved to using Hugo for my website instead of Jekyll.

+Alternatives?
+- I have rebuilt (and overhauled) the theme to be used with Hugo, find it here: [github.com/enchant97/hugo-enchantedcode](https://github.com/enchant97/hugo-enchantedcode)

 ## Features
 - Theme picker to switch between site themes
 - Dark-mode, Light-mode